Shoe Material Symbols – What Do They Mean?

-Several parents have asked me how can they tell what type of materials where used to make their kids’ shoes.
+Have you ever wondered what those shoe signs symbols stickers that come with the shoes mean?
+Do you want to know exactly what your children’s shoes are made of?
+Several parents have asked me how can they tell what type of materials were used to make their kids’ shoes.
 The label that comes with every single shoe is a breakdown of the construction of the shoe, and it basically tells you all the information that you need to know about the materials that were used to construct the shoe.

 There are a lot of parents who prefer to buy shoes made of man-made materials (vegan shoes).
 The label that comes inside the shoe comes in handy to distinguish the materials apart, so you can make sure you are buying a shoe that is not made of animal skin.

 Why would shoe companies put a sticker inside the shoe with images but no explanation of what those images actually stand for?
-Through this post I will explain what each shoe material symbol means and stands for.
+Through this post, I will explain what each shoe material symbol means and stands for.